SynapSeq

 synapseq -play my-sequence.spsq

-See the documentation for detailed syntax and examples.
+See the How It Works section for syntax and a live preview.

 At the moment, there are no plans to develop an official Graphical User Interface (GUI) for SynapSeq.
 The community is free to create GUIs that use SynapSeq as their engine.